-In my years as a financial advisor I have helped dozens of clients retire.
-Most very successfully and a few not so successfully.
+In my years as a financial advisor, I have helped dozens of clients pursue retirement.
 I have been with them through the thought process leading up to their decision to leave their career.
 The analysis, the planning, the scheduling.
 And despite what most may think, retiring is hard.
 Not the act itself, but rather the decision to retire, is extremely difficult for many.

 I was reminded of this recently when I read an article titled “The Strongest Predictor of Men’s Well Being isn’t Family or Health.”
 Written by Leah Fessler and published in Quartz at Work back in 2018, the article summarizes a study performed with the University of London.
 Titled the 2018 Harry’s Masculinity Report, the study surveyed 5000 men between ages 18-95.